 Additionally, ceiling height can have a dramatic impact on your colors as well.
-Lower ceilings force light closer to a speaker, flooding their (and potentially the audience’s) forward and/or peripheral vision.
+Lower ceilings force light closer to a speaker, which can potentially flood their vision.

 If you haven’t had a chance to watch the recently released Denzel Washington and Frances McDormand-led adaptation of The Tragedy of Macbeth, you should if for no other reason than to see the beautiful cinematography within.

-A good lighting partner will have the know-how to adjust projection angles, lighting types, shades, etc. to produce a similarly well-illuminated event, Academy Award nominations notwithstanding.
+A good lighting partner will have the know-how to adjust projection angles, lighting types and shades to produce a similarly well-illuminated event, Academy Award nominations notwithstanding.

 Avoid Red Flags to Reach Color Goals

 One thing that’s important to keep in mind is that just because an event looks good doesn’t mean it’s a good event.
 At MAC Productions, there’s only one metric that matters to us: How successful was our production design in accomplishing your event goals?

 If a partner is more worried about fitting your event into their existing models versus crafting a plan designed to meet your needs, that’s a huge red flag.
 We like to keep our gear needs as minimal as possible, but that doesn’t take precedence over producing the event our client wants.

 A good partner has good working relationships with those that can provide the equipment needed; no two events are the same, so why should you expect their tech needs and design to be?